kovidgoyal/kitty/docs/kittens/hints.rst

 will open the selected file in a new tab inside neovim when you press :kbd:`ctrl+g`.

+Pressing :sc:`open_selected_hyperlink` will open hyperlinks, i.e. a URL that has been marked as such by the program running in the terminal, for example, by ``ls --hyperlink=auto``.
+You can also :doc:`customize what actions are taken for different types of URLs <../open_actions>`.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
 You can use these options to create mappings in :file:`kitty.conf` to select various different text snippets.
 See :sc:`insert_selected_path` for examples.

 Completely customizing the matching and actions of the kitten
 ---------------------------------------------------------------